 Write articles or letters to the editor of your local paper.

-Speak at public hearings, write articles or letters to the editor of your local paper, and contact your tribal leaders, City Council members, County Commissioners, and call or email Governor Mark Dayton to demand they publicly oppose the Line 3 pipeline.
+Contact your tribal leaders, City Council members, County Commissioners, and Governor Mark Dayton to ask that they publicly oppose the Line 3 pipeline.

-Whether you want to organize a demonstration at a bank, get Minneapolis to divest from Wells Fargo, teach a workshop, paint a banner, host a fundraiser, scout the pipeline route, monitor the existing Line 3 for leaks, collect camping supplies, let us know below and we will get you started!
+Whether you want to organize a demonstration, teach a workshop, paint a banner, host a fundraiser, scout the pipeline route, or distribute food and supplies, let us know and we will get you started!